 Having a workout buddy can be a great way to keep yourself – and your workout buddy – inspired and motivated!
-You and your workout partner can hold each other accountable, share fitness tips with each other, and help each other up when you’re feeling down.
-If you want to workout with multiple buddies at once, consider joining a large workouts fitness class.
+You and your workout partner can hold each other accountable, share fitness tips, and help each other up when you’re feeling down.
+If you want to work out with multiple buddies at once, consider joining a large workout fitness class.
 You can also start your fitness journey with a close friend with similar goals.

 5. Get Help from A Professional